elasticio/example-component/README.md

 #### Output Metadata

-`result` object with result of delete.
+Object with result of delete.

 ## Triggers